holycrap872/til/git-svn/sparse-checkouts.md

-# Can you do sparse checkouts in SVN?
+# Can you do sparse checkouts in git-svn?

+Sparse checkouts are a way that SVN uses to get around the fact that the repo's it creates are so big.
+Essetnially, you can choose a specific part of the repo that you want to download and ignore the rest.
+Git has these same features.
+This document examines how sparse checkouts work with git, and whether they can be extended to git-svn.

 To answer this question I did a series of quick experiments.